AustinBachurski/BuildingPermitParser/README.md

 1. Clone this repo.
 2. Make and cd into a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. A test spreadsheet has been included to demonstrate functionality that will be automatically copied to the build directory.
+4. Ensure the spreadsheet to be parsed is in the same directory as the tool binary.<br>&nbsp;&nbsp;&nbsp;&nbsp;*A test spreadsheet has been included to demonstrate functionality, it will automatically be copied to the build directory during compilation.*
 5. Run: `./BuildingPermitParser`

 ## Rubric Points Addressed